SCORERS

 We have two scoring programmes: Orange Cap and Green Cap which are set to start next in October and they are both led by Carolyn McQueen, North Harbour Softball’s Chief Scorer!

 The Orange Cap Programme is for current scorers from all grades looking to up-skill and potentially gain New Zealand Scorer Qualifications.
+This programme is set for Wednesdays, starting on Wednesday 25th September and then it will run weekly at 6pm in the Scorers Room, Ground Floor of the Pure Athletic Stadium.

 The Green Cap Programme is for current and new scorers from all grades who are at a beginner level looking to upskill to an intermediate level.
+This 3 week programme is set for Tuesdays, starting on Tuesday 8th October 6pm in the Scorers Room, Ground Floor of the Pure Athletic Stadium.
+The other two sessions are Tuesday 22nd October 6pm, and Tuesday 5th November 6pm.

 So if you have a queries around scoring or want to further develop your scoring skills, you can attend these programmes free of charge!